canonical/snapd/docs/interfaces.md

 ### locale-control

-Can manage locales directly separate from 'config ubuntu-core'.
+Can manage locales directly separate from 'config core'.

 Usage: reserved
 Auto-Connect: no